6 Common Problems with Leather Furniture: Expert Tips on Prevention & Treatment

 April 5, 2021

-Let’s talk leather … the good, the bad, and the ugly!
+Let’s talk about leather … the good, the bad, and the ugly!

-Humans have gravitated towards leather throughout time and it has always been a valued commodity.
-What was once used as a basic source of warmth and comfort, is still a popular and highly desired material used to enhance the look and feel of modern-day furniture.
+In modern society, humans have gravitated towards leather throughout time, and it has always been a valued commodity.
+What was once used as a basic source of warmth and comfort is still a popular and highly desired material used to enhance the look and feel of modern-day furniture.

 In fact, high-quality leather exudes class, luxury, and good taste.
 There is a reason why luxury hotels and restaurants are decorated with crisp leather furniture!

-If you are considering purchasing a new leather sofa or chair, you are already aware that leather furniture is an investment.
-Buying an authentic leather sofa is significantly more expensive than fabric upholstery options.
+Furthermore, if you are considering purchasing a new leather sofa or chair, you are probably aware that leather furniture is a significant investment.
+This is because buying an authentic leather sofa is typically much more expensive than opting for fabric upholstery options.

 At La-Z-Boy, we have over 90 years of experience furnishing homes.
 Before making an investment in leather furniture, many of our clients ask us about potential problems they may face with leather upholstery.
 Before pulling out their pocketbooks, clients want to know exactly what to expect.